 Henry Lee III or, as he was referred to after the American Revolution, “Light-Horse” Harry Lee, was one of George Washington’s most tenacious cavalry commanders.
-Lee was best known for his cavalry raids and outfitting his own “Legion" during the war.
+Lee was best known for leading the Second Partizan Corps or "Lee's Legion" during the conflict.
 Being the father of Civil War General Robert E. Lee has overshadowed many of his other personal achievements.
 Lee at times was impetuous and was an aggressive fighter.
 His loyalty to the American cause and George Washington made him a popular figure after the war.
-Additionally, his personal memoirs, written after the war to extricate him from his problem with debt, provide a comprehensive and sometimes altered view of the events of the Southern Campaigns.
+Additionally, his personal memoirs, written after the war to extricate him from his problem with debt, provide a comprehensive and sometimes altered view of the Southern Campaigns.

 The following June, Lee’s father and other local leaders signed the Prince William Resolves, calling for a ban on importation of British goods and to support the Massachusetts colony.
 It was clear where the family allegiances lay in the coming conflict with Great Britain.
 The American Revolution broke out in April 1775, but Lee did not officially join a military unit until June 1776, when Governor Patrick Henry commissioned Lee a captain in the Virginia Light Horse.
 He would lead the 5th Troop serving under his cousin, Colonel Theodorick Bland.
 Lee with his other dragoons trained in Williamsburg and awaited orders.